pana1010/Agentic_AI3/README.md

 With the rapid growth in energy consumption and climate concerns, encouraging sustainable habits has become critical.
 Personalized guidance can drive impactful behavioral change.
-However, current tools are either too generic or lack intelligent interaction.
+However, current tools are either too generic or lack intelligent interaction./n
 This project presents the development of an AI-powered chatbot leveraging Large Language Models (LLMs) to offer tailored energy-saving advice.
-Integrated with Grok (xAI) and deployed via Streamlit, the chatbot aims to enhance user engagement, awareness, and adoption of sustainable practices.
+Integrated with Grok (xAI) and deployed via Streamlit, the chatbot aims to enhance user engagement, awareness, and adoption of sustainable practices./n Problem Statement:
-Problem Statement:
 Despite growing awareness about energy conservation, many individuals lack access to personalized and interactive tools that guide sustainable living.
 Traditional